ecssiah/essiah/README.md

 This is the original repository for content related to the language, Essiah.
-The name of the language is transliterated as Essiah.

 The repo contains a few documents that explain the basics and give some examples, but I'll try and explain a little about the ideas behind the language here.
 The basic principle was to make a simplified, improved, and phonetic English.